C2SM/git-course/advanced/Exercise_5_git-rebase.md

 git branch -d rebase_feature
 ```

-To visualise the difference, take a look at the Git log graph (remember what we learned in [Exercise 1](./Exercise_1_git-log-diff-show.md#use-git-log-to-have-a-look-at-the-repository))
+To visualize the difference, take a look at the Git log graph (remember what we learned in [Exercise 1](./Exercise_1_git-log-diff-show.md#use-git-log-to-have-a-look-at-the-repository))